Glory By Honor XI: The Unbreakable Hope

 Glory By Honor XI: The Unbreakable Hope was the 11th Glory By Honor professional wrestling internet pay-per-view (iPPV) event produced by Ring of Honor (ROH).
-It took place on October 13, 2012, at the International Centre in Mississauga, Ontario.
+It took place on October 13, 2012, at the International Centre in Mississauga, Ontario, Canada.

 Storylines

 Glory By Honor XI: The Unbreakable Hope featured professional wrestling matches which involved different wrestlers from pre-existing scripted feuds, plots, and storylines that played out on ROH's television programs.
 Wrestlers portrayed villains or heroes as they followed a series of events that built tension and culminated in a wrestling match or series of matches.